top of page

 Have there been Reports of Dead Fish on the River?

-Yes, anglers reported sightings of dead fish at the Last Chance boat ramp August 1-2.
-HFF's Science and Technology Program Manager, Dr. Van Kirk, immediately and his team went out to the river to investigate.
-All of the fish that we discovered were at Last Chance and all of the fish were juvenile Whitefish (3-5 inches in length).
+Yes, anglers have reported several sightings of individual dead fish between August 1-15.
+HFF's field team has gone out to the river after each reported incident to investigate.
+All of the fish that we discovered have been juvenile Whitefish (3-5 inches in length).
 The reports we received were consistent with these findings.

 What was the cause of the dead fish?